Across the river from Boston proper and most tourist attractions

-At first glance, the 469-room Hyatt Regency might seem like a bare-bones business hotel -- lots of convention space and a location that, while scenic, doesn't put you all that close to the action -- but its quality on-site features and proximity to jogging and biking trails along the Charles River make it a great value for leisure travelers, too.
-The rooms are, at about 400 square feet, spacious and they all look great since the hotel completed its renovations in May 2010.
-Outside the rooms there's also a lot to admire, from the huge, open lobby with its four glass elevators whizzing up and down, to the impressive Stay Fit gym, with separate rooms for its Life Fitness aerobics machines and its weight machines, free weights, and yoga mats.
-The 75-foot atrium pool has a mirrored ceiling and adjacent that looks out over the Charles River to the Boston skyline beyond.
-If you plan to drive or take a cab around Cambridge or over the river to Boston, the Hyatt Regency is a home base worth considering.
+At first glance, the 469-room Hyatt Regency might seem like a straight-forward business hotel -- lots of convention space and a location that, while scenic, doesn't put you all that close to the action.
+But its quality on-site features and proximity to jogging and biking trails along the Charles River make it a great value for leisure travelers, too.
+There's a lot to admire, from the huge, open lobby with its four glass elevators whizzing up and down, to the impressive Stay Fit gym, with separate rooms for its Life Fitness aerobics machines and its weight machines, free weights, and yoga mats.
+The 75-foot atrium pool has a mirrored ceiling and adjacent sundeck that looks out over the Charles River to the Boston skyline beyond.
+Renovations that wrapped in May 2010 spruced up the spacious guest rooms, adding to the property's appeal.

 On Charles River in Cambridge, near MIT -- but a hike to the nearest T stop